keploy/community-blog/clz28qkep000q08miax4o1sd8.md

 When following BDD, Devs usually write tests based on these scenarios and run them frequently to verify that the application behaves as expected.
 In case, a bug is introduced, then we will be catch them early and ensure that the checkout process remains smooth and reliable for users.

+### **Top BDD Testing Tools**

+BDD relies on tools that allow teams to define system behavior in a clear, collaborative, and executable way.

+* **Keploy** – Supports behavior-driven testing by capturing real API interactions and replaying them as automated tests.

+* **Cucumber** – A widely adopted BDD tool that supports Gherkin syntax and integrates with multiple programming languages.

+* **SpecFlow** – A BDD framework for .NET that allows teams to write executable specifications using Given–When–Then syntax.

+* **JBehave** – A Java-based BDD framework focused on behavior-centric testing and collaboration.

+### **Best Practices to Follow to Perform BDD Effectively**

+For successful Behavior-Driven Development, teams should focus on collaboration and clarity:

+* Write scenarios in **simple, business-readable language**

+* Involve **developers, testers, and stakeholders** while defining behaviors

+* Keep scenarios focused on **user behavior**, not implementation details

+* Maintain reusable step definitions to avoid duplication

+* Continuously review and refine scenarios as requirements evolve

 ## **What is The Difference Between TDD and BDD?**

 Although there are some similarities between tdd vs bdd, but there are a quiet a lot of differences too!
-So, here I’m listing the major differences between both of them:
+So, here I’m listing the major differences between the two:

 | **Aspect** | **Test-Driven Development (TDD)** | **Behavior-Driven Development (BDD)** |
 | --- | --- | --- |